 Any Vested Interests?

 I’m not going to bang on about how we can help you for a change.
-There’s plenty of that on Brighton Sports Therapy’s homepage.
+There’s plenty of that on our Physiotherapy & Sports Therapy homepage.
 I’m just going to try to give you the most relevant parts of my knowledge and experience to help you pick the right running trainer for you.
 The one that is least likely to cause or compound any injuries.

 I’ll also be adding in a healthy dose of common sense.
 When we’re so engrossed in the running world it is so easy to follow fads and gimmicks.
 In all cases it is best to take a step back, take a deep breath and simply ask “what do I feel is really right for me.”